 Net-a-Porter’s “You Try, We Wait” initiative calls upon personal shoppers to deliver orders to EIP (Extremely Important People) clients’ homes, wait until the pieces ordered have been tried on, and collect anything that needs to be returned.
 EIP customers account for 2 percent of Net-a-Porter’s customer base and generate 40% of sales.

-24Sevres.com takes on a different approach by enabling a personalised shopping experience through technology.
+24Sevres.com takes on a different approach by enabling a personalized shopping experience through technology.
 Through a live video chat, shoppers can experience a bespoke style consultation tailored to their individual needs.
 On the 24Sèvres app, customers can chat with a stylist and browse the store at the same time.
 In addition, LVMH is launching a Style Bot on Facebook Messenger.
-Whether it’s help navigating the site, or making product recommendations for an upcoming occasion, such new channels of interaction enable constant connectivity and conversation, and allow customers from all walks of life access to its team of Parisian fashion experts.
+Whether it’s help navigating the site or making product recommendations for an upcoming occasion, such new channels of interaction enable constant connectivity and conversation and allow customers from all walks of life access to its team of Parisian fashion experts.

 In conclusion: Online luxury retail convergence